abhaydeep2007/Tutedude-Assingments/README.md

 - **String Input:** Uses the `input()` function to accept text data (first and last names).
 - **String Concatenation:** Demonstrates how to combine (add) strings together with spacing.
 - **Dynamic Output:** Generates a personalized greeting based on the user's specific input.
-Enter your first name: Abhaydeep
-Enter your last name: Chakladar
-Hello, Abhaydeep Chakladar!
-Welcome to the Python program